 What is Council doing in response to COVID-19?

-On Wednesday 11 March, the World Health Organisation (WHO) classified the COVID-19 outbreak a pandemic.
+The World Health Organisation (WHO) classified the COVID-19 outbreak a pandemic on Wednesday 11 March.

-On Monday 16 March, the Victorian State Government declared a State Of Emergency to help combat COVID-19.
+The Victorian State Government declared a State Of Emergency to help combat COVID-19 on Monday 16 March.

 Our Northern Victorian Influenza Pandemic Plan and Business Continuity Plan are currently being enacted.
 A Pandemic Coordinator has been appointed as a result of the Pandemic Plan’s activation.